weserv/docs/docs/crop.md

 ### Smart crop <Badge type="info" text="&a=[entropy,attention]" />

-An experimental strategy-based approach to crop the image by removing boring parts.
+A strategy-based approach to crop the image by removing boring parts.
 This only works with `&fit=cover`.

 More info: [Issue #90 - Add support for smart crop](https://github.com/weserv/images/issues/90).